 IELTS: Overall score of 6.5, with no subsection recommended to be below 6

 - 85 for Masters level

 Please note: Intentional misrepresentation by a student regarding his or her native/primary language is academic dishonesty and grounds for dismissal from the University.

 For all questions regarding financial aid, please refer to Stony Brook’s Office of Financial Services website: http://www.stonybrook.edu/finaid/cost/graduate.shtml

 Taking Graduate Courses Outside of a Degree Program

-If you have a baccalaureate degree and are interested in taking graduate courses at
+If you have a baccalaureate degree and are interested in taking graduate or undergraduate

 Development represents the University's (West Campus) non-matriculated students.

 The maximum number of graduate credits that one may earn as a non-matriculated graduate student (GSP) that may later be considered for any Stony Brook graduate degree is 12 For certificate programs, the maximum is 6.